haosulab/ManiSkill/docs/source/user_guide/concepts/gpu_simulation.md

 In ManiSkill, the gym API is adopted to create, reset, and step through environments.

-The reset part consists of one time reconfiguration followed by initialization:
+The `env.reset` part consists of one time reconfiguration followed by initialization:

 1. Reconfiguration: Loading objects (comrpised of actors/articulations/lights) into the scene (basically spawning them in with an initial pose and not doing anything else)
 2. A call to `physx_system.gpu_init()` to initialize all GPU memory buffers and setting up all the rendering groups for parallelized rendering
 3. Initializing all actors and articulations (set poses, qpos values etc.).
-4. Running `gpu_apply_*` to then save all the initialized data in step 3 to the GPU buffers to prepare for simulation
+4. Running `physx_system.gpu_apply_*` to then save all the initialized data in step 3 to the GPU buffers to prepare for simulation
+5. Run `physx_system.gpu_update_articulation_kinematics()` to update any articulation data (e.g., link poses) to prepare for fetching
-5. Run `physx_system.gpu_fetch_*` to update relevant GPU buffers and generate observation data out of that
+6. Run `physx_system.gpu_fetch_*` to update relevant GPU buffers and generate observation data out of that

+In code we save the `physx_system` variable to `env.scene.px`

 :::{figure} ../tutorials/images/env_create_env_reset_flow.png
 :::

-The step part consists of a repeated flow of taking in actions and generating output for env.step
+The `env.step` part consists of a repeated flow of taking in actions and generating output for env.step

-1. Get user's action and clip it
+1. Get user's action (and potentially clip it)
 2. Process the action and turn it into target joint position/velocity control signals to control agents
 3. Run `physx_system.gpu_apply_articulation_target_position` and `physx_syste.gpu_apply_articulation_target_velocity` to apply the targets from step 2.
 4. Run `physx_system.step()` multiple times to step through the simulation